jkeefe/newmark-design-development/THE_NOTES.md

 Complete the steps above so that your form _works_ and answers the question for any name I enter.
 Paste the _Show_ URL into the form below and submit it by the deadline.
 The URL should be like `my-bark-site.glitch.me/form`.

 _If you get stuck_ try backing up and following my steps again.
-If you still can't get it to work:
+If you still can't get it to work, you have options:

-1. Copy-paste or take a screenshot of your code and post it in the `#design-development` channel in the social-j Slack and @ me.
-Don't wait until the last minute to do this though!
+1. Go to the `#design-development` channel in the social-j Slack and post the "edit" link to your code.
+That link will begin like this: `https://glitch.com/edit/#!/your-project ...`.
+Include a short description of what's not working and what you've already tried.
-2. Plan to stick around for the hands-on-help session in the last part of class Thursday.
+2. Join my "helpdesk hours" Wednesday at 12:30 pm.
+The link for that has been added to the syllabus and will be posted in the `#design-development` chat every Wednesday morning.

 <a name="class4"></a>
 <a name="class5"></a>